 On January 1, 2015, The Connecticut State Department of Education added “SLD-Dyslexia” under “Specific Learning Disabilities” in the “Primary Disability” section of the individualized education program form.
-“Understanding Dyslexia” is a series of four webinars designed to provide information to practitioners on a growing topic in the area of reading development for students with disabilities.
+“Understanding Dyslexia” is a series of four webinars designed to provide information to practitioners on a growing topic in reading development for students with disabilities.
 The sessions will develop and explore key understandings regarding the identification and treatment protocols for servicing students with dyslexia.
-Presented by CREC Education Specialist Lisa Fiano, M.A.
-C.A.G.S., the webinars are available as a series to districts, groups, or individual customers and are beneficial to all educational professionals, administrators, and related service personnel.
+Presented by CREC Education Specialists, these webinars are available as a series to districts, groups, or individual customers and are beneficial to all educational professionals, administrators, and related service personnel.

 This webinar aids professionals by describing how to construct a comprehensive educational evaluation to determine if a student qualifies for special education services under the category of dyslexia.
 The session also provides information on how to use data to make programmatic recommendations.
 Participants will:

 This webinar describes the elements of evidence-based instruction for students with dyslexia.
 Examples of available instructional programs will be shared, and there will be demonstrations of several low-tech and high-tech instructional tools.
 Participants will:

 Connecticut College students may purchase a license for the CREC Understanding Dyslexia series for a discounted price of $35.

 111 Charter Oak Avenue, Hartford, CT 06106 •